orobardet/3DPTools/doc/en/configuration.md

     host: 'smtp.mailserver.org'
 ```

-> Beware of the syntax of YAML, which is pretty strict: **2 spaces** intendation (not 3, not 4, not tab), no space between a key name and the following colon, a space after this colon.
+> Beware of the syntax of YAML, which is pretty strict: **2 spaces** indentation (not 3, not 4, not tab), no space between a key name and the following colon, a space after this colon.

 Once the file is created, you can use the `-c` option to start the application and have it use your configuration file: